What's the best cookware for induction cooktops?

 It also requires no seasoning or polishing, and it will retain its durability and stability throughout its life--which should be several decades (or more).

 You should have cookware that you love and that's a joy to use.
 This means you have to like the design and find it comfortable to use--and, that you like the looks of the cookware.
-If you don't like both the design and the looks of your cookware, your kitchen time may feel like drudgery.
+If you don't like the design of your cookware and find it pleasurable to use, your kitchen time may feel like drudgery.
 Nobody wants that!

 Here are the design considerations we think are important.